Installing granite pavers can seem daunting due to the precise steps and tools required.

 Unleveled pavers can create an uneven surface, posing tripping hazards and affecting overall appearance.

-Ensure the base is properly compacted and level before laying the pavers.
+Ensure the base is compacted correctly and level before laying the pavers.
 Use a rubber mallet and a level to adjust pavers as you lay them, ensuring they sit evenly on the sand bed.
-If a paver is still uneven, lift it, adjust the sand bed, and replace it.
+If a paver is still uneven, lift it, change the sand bed, and replace it.

 Pavers may shift or sink over time due to an improperly prepared base or poor drainage.